Nature Recovery Strategy

 The NRS will need to based on sound science and a strong local evidence base.
 The NRS will be action-focussed, and will need to identify areas where activities can be undertaken to support the ambition of the nature recovery strategy.
 Thames Valley Environmental Records Centre (TVERC) will lead on this area of work, helping to compile all baseline data, any modelling (e.g., natural capital or climate change), and opportunity maps.

 We already have some excellent baseline evidence data.
-Although these will need reviewing in light of the DEFRA guidance, and adding to, they put Oxfordshire in a great position to start work on the NRS once the Environment Bill is passed.
+Although these will need reviewing in light of the DEFRA guidance, they put Oxfordshire in a great position to start work on the NRS.
 The baseline evidence base we have includes:

 Oxfordshire State of Nature – This report is a comprehensive review of Oxfordshire’s Wildlife and provides vital baseline data.
 Over 60 species experts and over 40 environmental organisations contributed data sets and volunteer hours into the report, which highlights the natural jewels in Oxfordshire’s crown and considers what is currently being done, and what could be done better in future.